 Also, this post may contain some affiliate links (which means if you purchase after clicking a link I will earn a small commission, but it won’t cost you a penny more)!
 Click here for our full disclosure.
 Thank you!

 I highly recommend taking a class.
 Be sure to be on the lookout for my class which is launching soon.
-In the meantime, check out the class by Birth Boot Camp.

 If you are nearing labor or wanting a more personal experience, then check out my Labor Prep Consultation, where we "meet" virtually or live (if in Nashville) and we do a hardcore labor prep, one-hour talk.

 Ina May's Guide to Childbirth is probably one of my most favorite books for pregnant women to read.
 Ina May connects the power of the woman's body with the experience of birth.
 It gets a little strange at times, but it's well worth the read.

 Babies are not Pizzas, They Are Born, Not Delivered.
 The title alone is worth pondering.
 A fellow labor nurse, a blogger, suggested this book to our group and I loved it.
 It is written by a Nurse researcher, who had a traumatic birth experience.
 After her birth, she began to use her skills to research why so many women are left feeling traumatized after birth.
 One of the best books for pregnant women to read.

 The Girlfriend's Guide To Pregnancy is one of those books you will enjoy reading.
 It's not one of my top faves but it is a great book for pregnant women to read.

 The Fourth Trimester is another amazing book.
 This book is phenomenal in preparing you for what's to come.
 Not enough women prepare for postpartum and regret the heck out of that.
 So please read this book!

 The Wonder Weeks is another great pre-baby prep book that I suggest for couples to read before they have their baby.
 It really could be saved for postpartum but you might be too exhausted then.